Kenzo450D/ROS-prioritized-exploration-turtlebot3/README.md

 |4         | `roslaunch turtlebot3_exploration map_to_graph.launch` |
 |5         | `roslaunch turtlebot3_exploration explore_environment.launch`|

-The exploration percentage shows up in the terminal executing the 'explore_environment.launch'.
+The exploration percentage shows up in the terminal executing the 'explore_environment.launch'. <br>
 **Note:** Sometimes, the exploration percentage may show up as greater than 100 percent.
 As the ground truth exploration might have traces of differently mapped regions (e.g., a wall mapped slightly thicker).

-## How the exploration algorithm works

-### Dependencies

-1. Turtlebot slam package running a slam algorithm.
-Karto/Hector works better than gmapping.
-However, they require changed functions for `map_to_graph_coordinates` and `graph_to_map_coordinates`.
-2. Turtlebot world with turtlebot3 in it.
-3. The launch file for slam algorithm has a parameter to change the sensor scan distance.
-Does it work?

-### ROS Nodes required to make

-1. Make a node to identify the priority of the nodes.
-2. Make a launch file that runs the required services.
-	1. Service 1: Makes the map into a graph
-	2. Service 2: Makes the graph into a weighted graph.
-(Requires the next service)
-	3. Service 3: Makes a small region to a weight value.

-## Problems and challenges

-1. Could not get turtlebot navigation to work without a static map of the entire world.
+## Environment limitations

+1. The environment needs to be static with no dynamic obstacles.
+The motion planning algorithm is basic that follows point coordinates created in the map.
+2. In case really large maps are used, the gmapping parameters should be updated to accomodate for a larger map.
+3. If changes are made in the SLAM algorithm, the functions of `_odom_to_map_coordinate` and `_map_to_odom_coordinate` should be updated based on the new SLAM algorithm.
+This is due to the fact that each SLAM algorithm considers the map center coordinate to be different.

-### Package Dependencies and Common Errors without them
+## Package Dependencies and Common Errors without them

 1. CMake Error at `/opt/ros/noetic/share/catkin/cmake/test/gtest.cmake:180 (add_executable)`: <br>
   add_executable cannot create target "test_transform_datatypes" because another target with the same name already exists.
 The existing target is an executable created in source directory "/home/sayantan/catkin_ws/src/geometry2/tf2".
 See documentation for policy CMP0002 for more details. <br>